code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/about/jobs.md

 - Ability and willingness to travel up to 15% time

 To apply, please email resume and cover letter to <a href="mailto:jobs@code.org">jobs@code.org</a>.

+## <a name="vpeng"href="#vpeng">Director/VP Engineering (Seattle, WA)</a>

+**Job Summary:**

+ Code.org is transforming computer science education and changing the world.
+Working at Code.org, you’ll be playing an active role in getting computer science education into all schools for all students and building the competitive, diverse workforce of the future.
+As Director/VP of Engineering at Code.org, you’ll be responsible for leading and supporting a high-powered, agile software engineering team of 15-20 engineers, and supporting a learning+coding platform for tens of millions students.
+You’ll set technical strategy and direction, drive big bets and investments, and address technical debt.
+You’ll manage, mentor and grow individual contributors and managers.
+Partnering with product management, you will lead execution on delivering product features.
+You’ll be responsible for engineering recruiting and hiring.
+You’ll deliver great live site operational results for our millions of students and teachers around the world.

+**Experience and Qualifications:**

+The ideal candidate has the following qualifications:

+- Passion for our mission of increasing access to computer science education
+- Desire to support the growth of female and underrepresented minority students
+- 10+ years of professional software engineering experience
+- 5+ years experience as a people manager
+- Top-notch technical ability - must have technical credibility as a leader of a highly accomplished engineering team
+- Demonstrated ability to lead and energize others
+- Supportive manager with experience managing well functioning teams
+- Expertise in some of these technologies preferred:
+	- JavaScript
+	- React
+	- Ruby on Rails
+	- SQL/Databases/MySQL
+- Experience operating a live high-scale web-based software product or service

+In addition, candidates:

+- Must be a U.S. Citizen or Permanent Resident
+- Must pass a pre-employment background check

+To apply, please email resume and/or LinkedIn profile to <a href="mailto:jobs@code.org">jobs@code.org</a>.

 ## <a name="softwareengineer"href="#softwareengineer">Software Engineer (Seattle, WA)</a>